 Pico do Sol, the highest peak, rises to 2,072 m (6,798 ft).
 Along the length of the cordillera, alternating elevations allow for an enormous diversity of climate and rainfall conditions.

-Since the early 18th century these mountains have been mined for gold, diamonds, and semiprecious stones.
+Since the early 18th century, these mountains have been mined for gold, diamonds and semiprecious stones.
 They are now economically important chiefly for their vast store of high-grade iron ore and manganese.
 The mountains are also the world's chief source of quartz crystals.

 Espinhaço Range Biosphere Reserve

-There are 16 protected areas (National Parks, State Parks, State Ecological Stations and Municipal Natural Parks), which form the core areas.
+The Espinhaço Range Biosphere Reserve includes 16 protected areas (National Parks, State Parks, State Ecological Stations, and Municipal Natural Parks), forming the core areas.

-A high level of endemism is also observed in the fauna: endemic birds, mammals, amphibians, reptiles, and fishes have been recorded.
+Endemism is also observed in the fauna: endemic birds, mammals, amphibians, reptiles, and fishes have been recorded.

-Bandeiras were groups of explorers looking for gold in the 18th century who built mining centers, ranches and register posts which eventually developed into commercial centers and later on into cities and districts.
+Bandeiras were groups of explorers looking for gold in the 18th century who built mining centers, ranches, and register posts, which eventually developed into commercial centers and later on into cities and districts.